mozilla/elasticutils/docs/searching.rst

-Once you execute the search, then it will cache the results and further executions of that :py:class:`elasticutils.S` won't result in another roundtrip to your ElasticSearch cluster.
+Once you execute the search, then it will cache the results and further executions of that :py:class:`elasticutils.S` won't result in another roundtrip to your Elasticsearch cluster.

 .. _queries-shapes: